-Adolescent girls in Tyre, South Lebanon decided they need to shed a light on harassment, as both physical and verbal abuse are a serious issue where they live.
+Adolescent girls in Tyre, South Lebanon decided to shed a light on harassment as both physical and verbal abuse are a serious issue where they live.

 As a result, 11 girls from the area called for a meeting with municipality members and police officers to raise this ongoing issue.
 Following this discussion, the girls, along with Plan International Lebanon staff members and local police officers, raised awareness of the issue by distributing flyers on the streets of Tyre.

 The girls showed how they can be empowered to make positive changes in their communities by influencing decision-makers on a prevalent issue.